CDSoft/luax/doc/luax.md

 LuaX can also embed files that are not Lua scripts.
 These files are embedded as Lua modules that return the file content as a string.
-In this case, the module name if the file name.
+In this case, the module name is the file name.

 **Note for Windows users**: since Windows does not support shebangs, a script `script` shall be explicitly launched with `luax` (e.g.: